joemasilotti/turbolinks/README.md

 ## Reloading When Assets Change

-When you navigate with Turbolinks, external assets like JavaScript and CSS aren’t reloaded.
-But let’s say you’ve deployed your application with changes to those assets.
-How can you ensure Turbolinks is always using their latest versions?

 Turbolinks can track asset elements in the page `<head>` and reload automatically when the next navigation reveals them to have changed.

-Denote tracked elements with `data-turbolinks-track=reload` and include some value in the asset’s URL to indicate its revision.
-This could be a version number, a last-modified timestamp, or more commonly, a digest of the asset’s contents, as in the following example.
+Denote tracked assets with `data-turbolinks-track=reload` and include a value in each asset’s URL to indicate its revision.
+This could be a version number, a last-modified timestamp, or a digest of the asset’s contents, as in the following example.

 ```html
 <head>